amanvaidya/amanvaidya/README.md

 - 👋 Hi, I’m @amanvaidya
-- 👀 I’m interested in fullstack development
+- 👀 I’m interested in backend
-- 🌱 I’m currently learning react js
-- 💞️ I’m looking to collaborate on one of my project(frontend: react js backend: Java8, Spring Boot)
 - 📫 How to reach me amanvaidya700@gmail.com

 <!---